Acheyos/reading-notes/README.md

 Learning about SMB protocol led me to learning and understanding more about open ports and the misconceptions behind them, but also about UDP v TCP and how they differ.

 ***Reading 06***
+This was about windows defender and how to use the various tools/settings within it.
+It is straightforward and user friendly.
+Microsoft offers this service for other OS's as well under the name Microsoft Defender.
 ***Reading 07***

 ***Reading 08***